At a glance

-Arthritis is an incurable condition and the goal of treatment is to slow down the progression of the disease and relieve pain associated with the condition.
+Arthritis is an incurable condition, and the goal is to slow down the progression of the disease and relieve pain, but pet carers must be aware that treatment is lifelong.
 Early diagnosis of osteoarthritis important in helping minimise pain and further damage to the affected joint(s).

-Trim the claws every 6 weeks, most veterinary practices will do this for free or a minimal cost if you can not do this at home.
+- Trim the claws every six weeks; most veterinary practices will do this for free or a minimal cost if you can not do this at home.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) such as Metacam (meloxicam) to treat inflammation, relieve pain and increase mobility.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) – Drugs such as Metacam (meloxicam) to treat inflammation, relieve pain and increase mobility.

 These are foods or food compounds which have a medical benefit.
 The FDA does not regulate nutraceuticals.
 Always consult with your veterinarian before giving your cat these products.